 June 6 2014 - October 11 2014

 Drummond, Montana artist Bill Ohrmann is no stranger to MAM and his influence in the region is undeniable.
-This survey exhibition coincides with the release of the book, Tainted Revelations: The Art of Bill Ohrmann, written by Joe Ashbrook Nickell, sponsored by MAM and published by University of Washington Press.
+This survey exhibition coincides with the release of the book, Tainted Revelations: The Art of Bill Ohrmann, written by Joe Ashbrook Nickell, sponsored by MAM, and published by the University of Washington Press.
 Nickell has spent the last five years writing the book and will be speaking the night of the opening reception.